Abdul Osman: Lamia

-On 17 August 2018, Osman returned to the Superleague, signing a contract with Lamia.
+On 17 August 2018, Osman returned to the Super League, signing a contract with Lamia.

 Falkirk

 On 2 January 2019, after being released by Lamia during November 2018, Osman signed for Scottish Championship club Falkirk on 2 January 2019 until the end of the 2018-19 season.

 Queen of the South

 On 4 October 2019, after training with Dumfries club Queen of the South for a few weeks, Osman signed a short-term contract until 11 January 2020 and debuted against his former club Partick Thistle, as a second-half substitute.
 On 10 January 2020, Osman extended his contract with Queens until 30 June 2020.

 Dartford

 On 2 October 2020, Osman joined Dartford.
 On 27 November 2020, Dartford confirmed Osman had left the club to return home to his family in Scotland.

 Brechin City

 On 20 January 2021, Osman returned to Scottish football and signed with League Two side Brechin City.